blueOkiris/y-craft/README.md

 ## Examples

 - snake - a snake clone.
 Fill the entire screen to win.
 Don't hit the walls or your body
-- platformer - example of how to implement platformer physics
+- platformer - example of how to implement platformer physics as well as a test of several different engine features